 Classical Music for Canine Calm

 Classical compositions offer structured, predictable patterns that anxious dogs find comforting.
-Studies at the University of Glasgow found that dogs exposed to classical music displayed significantly reduced stress behaviors compared to control groups.
+Studies at the University of Glasgow found that dogs exposed to classical music displayed significantly reduced stress behaviors.
 Baroque period pieces, with their mathematical precision and moderate tempos, prove particularly effective.

 Specific classical pieces showing optimal results include Bach's 'Air on the G String,' Mozart's 'Eine kleine Nachtmusik,' and Pachelbel's 'Canon in D.' These compositions share common characteristics: moderate tempo (60-80 BPM), predictable harmonic progressions, and minimal dynamic variation.